Men into Care (NPA Social Services & Healthcare) NPA

 Also many young male service users would prefer the support of men to allow them to socialise and develop life skills, that they may feel uncomfortable doing with female workers.
 There have been cases where male service users have had to move out of their local area in order to have this need met.

-The Scottish Government, NHS and many service providers have recognised this gap in service provision which is why we, at West Highland College UHI, are keen to encourage male students to participate in this course, to help satisfy this demand.
+The Scottish Government, NHS and many service providers have recognised this gap in service provision which is why this college is keen to encourage male students to participate in this course, to help satisfy this demand.

 This course will allow male students to develop their skills and knowledge in a number of care subjects and will prepare them for working with adults of all ages and various needs.
 It will also prepare students for the possibility of taking their learning to a higher level by progressing to NC and HNC courses should they wish to further their skills.